 Take the reamer from your tire repair kit and ream the hole.
 This will help clean and expand the hole, preparing it to be plugged.
 Most tires are steel belted so it is going to take a lot of effort and energy to jam the reamer in there, consider it a necessary evil as you’re going to want to make sure the puncture hole is completely cleaned and reamed before using the plug tool to install the rubber seal.

 Firstly, you will want to insert the seal onto the insertion tool, make sure that your seal is about halfway through the insertion tool for this to work.
-If your kit includes rubber cement, put some on the seal and some more on the hole.
+If your tire patch kit includes rubber cement, put some on the seal and some more on the hole.
 Begin by slowly inserting the seal about 2/3 of the way into the punctured area.

 If you push too far, the seal may fall into the tire.
 That is okay, simply repeat the above steps with a new rubber seal.
 Once you are sure it is about 2/3 of the way in, gently begin to remove the insertion tool.